carlocabras21/galaxy_morphology_recognition/README.md

 accuracy = 0.9527

-Finally, we have tried to test an augmented dataset, by allowing it to have 3016 images in each category.
+Finally, I have tried to test an augmented dataset, by allowing it to have 3016 images for each category.
 Originally there were ~1100 elliptic images, ~330 irregular images and ~3000 spiral images.
-The corrispondet augmented images of the original images are not used for training the classifier for those original images.
+The corrispondent augmented images of the original images are not used for training the classifier for those original images.
 The results were:

 kNN with k = 10 (best in 5:5:50), confusion matrix: